zedlopez/inf7/README.md

 ### Executables

 The compile subcommand will need to have access to ni, inform6, and cBlorb.
 If these exist in your PATH, you don't have to specify them.
 Otherwise, you'll want to specify them when you run setup.
-(If you really wanted, they could be configured on a per project basis or overridden with command-line options when you compile.)
+(If you really wanted, they could be configured on a per project basis or overridden with command-line options when you compile.
+This could be useful to developers of the inform6 compiler and probably not anyone else.)

 ## Set and Settings